quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 The individual sections of PE files have to be pre-processed separately.
 Also, there might be some PE files which may not all the required sections.
 As a result, those empty sections have to be handled carefully.

+# Monday, July 28th, 2025

+## Discover
+Continued to Research on data pre-processing pipeline of BODMAS dataset.
+Researched on the two major stage of data pre-processing of BODMAS dataset.

+## Investigate
+In the first stage of preprocessing pipeline we have to apply LIEF library.
+It will be applied on each of the PE files of BODMAS dataset.
+After the extraction we will get 5 different sections which includes .text, .data, rdata etc. Each of the sections will be converted into an image.
+As a result, one PE file equal to 5 images (if all of the sections present).
+In the second stage those images will be converted into qubits.

+## Ponder
+In case of extraction of sections from the PE files, we will be focusing on mainly: .text, .data, .rdata, .rsrc and .reloc.
+In the first stage, the pre-processing may be a bit challenging, as we have to handle those 5 sections of images differently.